 My daughter grew up in light pink colored rooms until at the age of 12 she asserted her own aesthetic… blue and beachy.
 I loved her choices, but missed the pink.
 And, so today, with my primary work of mothering completed, I have created my own pink space to begin another chapter of my life.
 It seems incomprehensible to me that my life is more than half lived.
 Although, I feel perfectly content with my past, I also feel an almost youthful exuberance about what my “mature” years will bring.

 The act of condensing my life down to the “beautiful” and “useful” has given me the impetus to start writing again.
 And, it has also provided me with the guiding principle for my blog… only the beautiful and/or useful for you, my reader!
-If you appreciate books, food, design, style, and the company of other women, you will enjoy my world.
+If you appreciate stories about family and friends, the antics of puppies, the beauty of flowers, the challenges of life, the truth about loss and the company of other women, you will enjoy my world.
 As Audrey Hepburn said:

 “I believe in pink!”
 I invite you to join me in my pink shed.